joeferraro/MavensMate-SublimeText/README.md

 <img src="http://wearemavens.com/images/mm/menu3.png"/>

-Go to "MavensMate --> Open --> Settings - User" and modify "mm_workspace" with the location where you'd like your MavensMate projects to reside, for example (notice the absolute path):
+Go to "MavensMate --> Settings - User" and modify "mm_workspace" with the EXISTING location where you'd like your MavensMate projects to reside, for example (notice the absolute path):

 	"mm_workspace": "/Users/your_username/Projects"